sbooth/Pipeline/README.md

 ### Segue to Thread Safety

-Pipeline compiles SQLite with thread safety disabled for improved performance.
+Pipeline uses SQLite with thread safety disabled for improved performance.
 While this increases performance, it also means a `Connection` object may only be accessed from a single thread or dispatch queue at a time.

 Most applications should not create a `Connection` directly but instead should use a thread-safe `ConnectionQueue`.